The Lost Art of Dreaming

 Dorsey is also the founding Artistic Director of Fresh Meat Productions: Fresh Meat Productions invests in the creative expression and cultural leadership of transgender and gender-nonconforming communities.
 We create and commission new work, present performing arts programs, conduct education and engagement, and advocate for intersectional justice and equity in the Arts.

+KN95 Masks are required for all audience members at all times during this performance.
+ASL interpretation of this event occurs on Friday, March 3rd.
 12th Avenue Arts is fully accessible for wheelchairs and walkers.
 The lobby and bathrooms are at street level, and seating is available without the need for an elevator or stairs.

 For special accommodations, advanced word to firstname.lastname@example.org can help in preparations.